 Implants, also known as dental implants, replace missing teeth.
-They are titanium posts that are surgically placed into the jawbone, fusing with the bone tissue.
+They are titanium posts surgically placed into the jawbone, fusing with the bone tissue.
 The posts then hold a prosthetic tooth or denture made of porcelain or ceramic.

 Implants can be fixed with a single implant to restore one tooth or multiple implants to replace more than one.
-They are an excellent way for patients with missing teeth to regain their smile.
+They are an excellent way for patients with missing teeth to regain their smiles.

 1) Dental Implants Last Long